Shimukappu: Climate

 According to the Köppen climate classification, Shimukappu features a humid continental climate (Dfb) with warm, wet summers and cold, extremely snowy winters.

 Culture

 Mascot

 Shimukappu's mascot is Shimukappy (しむかっぴー, Shimukappiｰ).
 She is a Japanese sable with a pretty but sporty personality.
 She likes outdoor activities such as skiing and snowboarding.
 Her favorite food is milk.
-She is unveiled on 2 August 2014.
+She was unveiled on 2 August 2014.